-Swimming or diving with whale sharks is on the top of the ‘must do’ list for many divers and marine tourists.
+Swimming or diving with whale sharks is a great experience, and – in most places, with good operators – it’s a positive force for conservation, too.
 If you’d like to have a more informative (and fun) experience than is usually available to the public, you should join me on one of my research trips!
 It’ll be even more amazing… er.

 What’s the difference between these trips and a regular dive holiday?
 Well, these are journeys with a purpose.
 I’m trying to hit the best sites at the best possible times so we can maximise our (and your) chances of seeing plenty of sharks.
 It’s a great opportunity to learn more about whale sharks, research, and underwater photography too.
 There’ll be some science presentations during the trip, but lots of opportunities for chatting as well.

 Basically, if you’re keen on whale sharks, you’ll absolutely love these trips.

 Mafia Island is a brilliant spot to see whale sharks and hosts the world’s most biodiverse reefs outside SE Asia.
 We’ll be snorkelling with whale sharks, getting some great dives in East Africa’s first Marine Protected Area (brilliant macro photography, although this trip is fine for non-divers too), and generally having a thoroughly good time.